dockur/windows-arm/readme.md

 ### How do I change the amount of CPU or RAM?

-  By default, you allow using maximum of 8 CPU cores and 8 GB of RAM.
+  By default, container allows using maximum of 8 CPU cores and 8 GB of RAM.

   Want to adjust this?
-Specify your desired amount using following environment variables:
+Specify the desired amount using following environment variables:

   ```yaml
   environment: